 The main headings of the Marking Scheme are the Assessment Criteria.
 These headings are derived in conjunction with the Test Project.
 In some skill competitions the Assessment Criteria may be similar to the section headings in the Standards Specification; in others they may be totally different.
 There will normally be between five and nine Assessment Criteria.
-Whether or not the headings match, the Marking Scheme as a whole must reflect the weightings in the Standards Specification.
+Whether or not the headings match, the Marking Scheme must reflect the weightings in the Standards Specification.

 Assessment Criteria are created by the person(s) developing the Marking Scheme, who are free to define criteria that they consider most suited to the assessment and marking of the Test Project.
-Each Assessment Criterian is defined by a letter (A-I).
-It is advisable not to specify either the Assessment Criteria, or the allocation of marks, or the assessment methods, within this Technical Description.
+Each Assessment Criterion is defined by a letter (A-I).